Dr. Edna B. McKenzie Pittsburgh Branch of ASALH

 At its core, A Century of Black History Commemorations asks us not only to honor the past but to understand how the act of remembering has influenced the present and how future commemorations can deepen justice, inclusion, and truth in historical narratives.

-NEW!
 The Edna B. McKenzie Pittsburgh Branch Proudly Launches its Quarterly Newsletter: The McKenzie Legacy

 Introducing the McKenzie Legacy, a Quarterly Newsletter produced by the Dr. Edna B. McKenzie Pittsburgh Branch of ASALH